 Woodland and Springs

-The trail enters the woods at the south end of the prairie.
+The trail enters the woods at the south end of the prairie and from the parking area on 140th Avenue.
 This area has cool spring ponds that supply fresh water to the lake.
 The large trap rock boulders carried by the glaciers and deposited along the trail are a reminder of the power of water and ice.
 With the addition of an 11 acre parcel in the longtime ownership of the McKenzie family, the Conservancy now owns the source of the Rock Creek springs.

-The Conservancy owns this 51-acre property including the woods to the south.
+The Conservancy owns the 51-acre Rock Creek property.
 It was purchased thanks to a generous donation from Jim and Sylvia Earl and dedicated as a memorial to Margaret H. Earl.
 The Department of Natural Resources holds a conservation easement on the property ensuring it will remain undeveloped to protect Deer Lake waters forever.

-The largest of Deer Lake watersheds, this 2,300 acre watershed has 1,500 acres of now cropped fields buffered by this conservation area.
+The largest of Deer Lake watersheds, this 2,300-acre watershed has 1,500 acres of row cropped fields buffered by this conservation area.

 “In wilderness is the preservation of the world.”